Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 `setTimeout` is not doing anything of interest in JavaScript, instead it's a label for the timer built to the web browser.

 `document` is a label for HTML DOM web browser feature.
+(So, whenever you see, `document` that aint do anything in `JavaScript`, it's a command to go and use the feature of web browser)

+`xhr / fetch` is the lable for making network request

+`console` for console

+All of these features, are not JavaScript at all.
+All of thsese are web browser features.